SpartnerNL/laravel-excel-docs/3.1/exports/mapping.md

 ## Prepare rows

-If you need to prepare rows before appending these rows to sheet, you can add method `prepareRows` for your export class
+If you need to prepare rows before appending these rows to sheet, you can add method `prepareRows` to your export class.
+This method will be called before flattening the query output and calling `map()`.

 ```php